 Youth Empowerment: FFP promotes a focus on young people as positive change agents who bring creativity, energy, commitment, and novel perspectives to understanding and addressing food insecurity in their communities.
-Applicants are encouraged to consider local context and use the stages of development along the lifespan to determine the target group and type of intervention.
-Applicants are encouraged to pursue Positive Youth Development strategies in their programming; rather than a problem-based response to youth crises, Positive Youth Development strategies view young people as key partners in all development efforts, from nutritional programming to strengthening agricultural markets.
+Applicants are encouraged to pursue positive youth development strategies that view young people as key partners in all development efforts, from nutritional programming to strengthening agricultural markets and building food secure communities.
+Programming should take into account the disparities and constraints faced by the different youth cohorts related to participation in the agriculture/food system and, as well the differing nutritional needs by gender, age and life situation.
 In particular, applicants should consider approaches that aim to: